dasebe/AdaptSize/README.md

 AdaptSize is built on top of [Varnish Cache](https://github.com/varnishcache/varnish-cache/), the "high-performance HTTP accelerator".

+A detailed description of AdaptSize will soon be available, see [References](#references) for more information.

 ## Example: comparison to Varnish cache on production traffic

 We replay a production trace from an edge cache that serves highly multiplexed traffic with a variety of different traffic patterns.
 An unmodified Varnish version achieves an average hit ratio of 0.42.
 We find that many web objects are evicted before being requested again.
 Varnish performance is also highly variable: the hit ratio's [coefficient of variation](https://en.wikipedia.org/wiki/Coefficient_of_variation) is 23%.